kyma-project/website/content/blog-posts/2019-05-15-release-notes-1.1/index.md

   - "/blog/release-notes-11"
 ---

 After the long-awaited 1.0 Gliwice release, we focused mainly on putting the polishing touches to the current setup, including improvements in the Console UI performance and usability, Asset Store and Service Catalog extensions, Application Operator optimization, and documentation-related tweaks.
-Still, we are proud to communicate a few new features we bring to you in 1.1.
-Helsinki.
+Still, we are proud to communicate a few new features we bring to you in 1.1 Helsinki.
 Read on to find out what has changed in Kyma since 1.0.

 <!-- overview -->

 The highlights of Kyma 1.1 Helsinki include:

 - [Add-ons in the Catalog UI](#add-ons-in-the-catalog-ui) - We enabled a new way to share add-ons by combining the concepts of Service Catalog bundles with Helm charts.
-- [AWS Service Broker](#aws-service-broker-add-on) - We extended our third-party services by adding the AWS service offering.
+- [AWS Service Broker](#aws-service-broker-add-on) - We extended our third-party services by adding the AWS service offerings.
 - [Minio Gateway](#minio-gateway-mode) - We improved the Asset Store configuration to let you use Google Cloud Storage.
 - [Octopus](#octopus-in-kyma) - We introduced a new testing tool that replaced Helm tests.